MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-install-application.md

 :::image type="content" source="./media/feature-pack-add-build-release-definitions/azure-devops-install-operation.PNG" alt-text="Update BizTalk Server application as a deployment task for Azure DevOps in Visual Studio.":::

 Installs the application MSI on the server.
+Refer to [Install the applications](../core/how-to-install-a-biztalk-application.md) for details.

 Please note that the application must already be deployed to the BizTalk Server Group.
 If it’s a new application, or is being updated, please choose either Create or Update operation as applicable

 ### Parameters